eli-eric/ELI-panda/backend/api-gateway-go/README.md

+# How to run this backend localy

 1. install go 1.18 or above https://go.dev/dl/
 2. run(to get required packages): go mod download && go mod verify
 3. run(to run webapi localy) go run server.go

+The server is running localy on port 1323

 # Optionaly to update OpenAPI(Swagger) docs: